 That evening, we headed to Bourbon & Bones for dinner.
 Now, if there has ever been a restaurant named to entice me, it has to Bourbon & Bones.
 Located in Old Town Scottsdale, B&B calls itself an “unconventional steakhouse”.
 Their drink menu offers an extensive list of 320 bourbons, whiskeys and scotches.
 I chose the Imperial Old Fashioned and found my new favorite cocktail.
 For dinner, after hearing my hosts order (I always feel a little weird ordering something outrageously expensive off the menu on someone else’s dime) there was only one choice I could make.
 The 32oz. dry-aged bone-in ribeye.
 If you are a meat-lover, you must try this charred on the outside and buttery smooth on the inside hunk of meat at least once in your life.
 As you can see below, after a few cocktails we decided to have a little fun.
 Check out Ryan’s face to my right.

 Toyota Grand Slam Day Three

 We slept in a bit on day three and wandered down late morning to the group breakfast buffet set out for us each morning.
-I am a fan of hotel breakfast buffets (I know, not exactly gormet dining at it’s finest), but the Talking Stick buffet was impressive.
+I am a fan of hotel breakfast buffets (I know, not exactly gourmet dining at it’s finest), but the Talking Stick buffet was impressive.
 In particular, the bacon was exquisite.
-Applewood-smoked and cooked crispy unlike that saggy, greasy strips you find most at other hotels.
+Applewood-smoked and cooked crispy, unlike that saggy, greasy strips you find most at other hotels.

 For our last Spring Training game of the trip, we were scheduled to see the Angels vs. Padres at Peoria Stadium.
 We again had amazing seats right behind home plate.
 I was loving all this baseball and seeing a variety of stadiums.